Degrees and Programs Offered

 - The School of Engineering and Applied Science confers the degree of Bachelor of Science (B.S.)
 (Honors and General) in Civil, Computer, Electrical, Engineering Management, and Mechanical Engineering.

-- The School of Professional Studies confers the degrees of Bachelor of General Studies (B.G.S.) and Bachelor of Science in Nursing (B.S.N.).
+- The School of Professional Studies confers the degree of Bachelor of Science in Nursing (B.S.N.)and B.S. in Human Physiology.

 - The School of Law confers the degree of Juris Doctor.
 In cooperation with the Graduate School of Business, a combined program is offered for the M.B.A./J.D. and MACC/J.D.

-A listing of graduate programs in the above College and Schools can be found in the “Other Schools and Programs” section of this catalogue.
-Consult the graduate catalogue for complete information.
+A listing of graduate programs in the above College and Schools can be found at www.gonzaga.edu/catalogues/11-12-catalogue/undergraduate/other-schools-and-programs/graduate-programs.

 B. Programs Offered